Optimal Form Factors for Experimental Proposals on Gravity-Induced Entanglement: Introduction

 This inequality reveals several significant challenges.
-First, it involves only four system parameters $\gamma_m$, $T$, $\rho$, and $\Lambda$, which means that, for optimization, there is limited room for improvement.
-The ability to fine-tune the system is constrained to these four parameters alone, leaving little flexibility for optimizing additional system parameters in order to satisfy the inequality.
-Furthermore, when system parameters reach certain thresholds, further optimization becomes prohibitively costly.
-For instance, in large-mass mechanical oscillators, ground-state cooling introduces a theoretical limit to the effective temperature, and at ultra-low temperatures, improvements in parameters like density $\rho$ and dissipation $\gamma_m$ are constrained by the intrinsic material properties of the oscillator, with little room for further enhancement through external means (e.g., applying higher prestress in membrane-based systems).
-Furthermore, the maximum possible density, $\rho$, is limited by the densest known material, osmium, which has a density of approximately \SI{22.4}{\gram\per\cubic\centi\metre}.
-This further restricts the upper bound on $\rho$, making it another challenge to optimize the system.
-Given these difficulties, one might naturally consider whether improvements in the geometry and spatial arrangement of the oscillators could increase the value of the form factor $\Lambda$, thereby indirectly reducing the need for optimization of the other parameters.
+First, it involves only four system parameters $\gamma_m$, $T$, $\rho$, and $\Lambda$, which restricts the system's tuning to these parameters alone, leaving little flexibility to optimize other parameters in order to satisfy the inequality.
+Furthermore, optimization becomes prohibitively costly when these system parameters reach specific thresholds.
+For instance, in large-mass mechanical oscillators, ground-state cooling introduces a theoretical limit to the effective temperature.
+Meanwhile, improvements in parameters such as dissipation $\gamma_m$ are constrained by the intrinsic material properties of the oscillator, offering little scope for further optimization through external means, e.g., applying higher prestress in membrane-based systems \cite{liu2025degeneracy}.
+Moreover, the maximum possible density, $\rho$, is limited by the densest known material, osmium, which has a density of approximately $22.4\ \si{g/cm^3}$.
+This restricts the upper bound on $\rho$, making it another challenge to optimize the system.
+Given these difficulties, one might naturally consider whether improvements in the geometry and spatial arrangement of the oscillators could increase the value of the form factor $\Lambda$, thus indirectly reducing the need for optimization of the other parameters.

 In a previous work, the case of two spherical oscillators was considered, for which it was shown that the form factor $\Lambda$ is bounded above by $\pi/3$ \cite{Krisnanda2020}.
-In contrast, for two oscillators arranged in a cylindrical configuration, the form factor can reach a value of as high as $2.0$ \cite{Miao2020}.
+And for two oscillators arranged in a cylindrical configuration, the form factor can reach a value as high as $2.0$ \cite{Miao2020}, which is among the best in existing research.
 This naturally raises the question of whether other geometries and spatial arrangements could yield a higher value of $\Lambda$, and whether there exists a theoretical upper bound for $\Lambda$.

-In this paper, a rigorous mathematical proof is provided that the supremum of $\Lambda$ over all possible geometries and spatial arrangements is $2\pi$, thus resolving this question substantially.
+Fig. \ref{fig:fig1} presents several typical configurations and their corresponding $\Lambda$ values.